 Quayle: That was really uncalled for, Senator.
 (Shouts and applause.)

 Bentsen: You are the one that was making the comparison, Senator — and I’m one who knew him well.
 And frankly I think you are so far apart in the objectives you choose for your country that I did not think the comparison was well-taken.

 It was the most stunning TV debate defeat ever.

-And in fact, Quayle’s selection seems to have had little electoral impact.
+And in fact, Quayle’s selection seems to have had little real electoral impact.
 The Bush-Quayle ticket won a comfortable forty state victory, over Dukakis and Bentsen in 1988.
-Quayle seemed to have had little impact in 1992 either.
+Quayle’s candidacy seemed to have had little effect in 1992 either.
 Voters, as usual, seem to have been voting for the main candidate not the running mate.

 Quayle continued to make real gaffes too, none, it must be said of real global importance, notably launching a scathing attack on the fictional US TV character Murphy Brown (played by Candice Bergen) for giving birth out of wedlock.
 President Bush, in fairness, had fallen into a similar trap declaring Americans should be “more like The Waltons and less like The Simpsons”.
 On the show, Bart hit back: “We are like The Waltons…we’re all praying for an end to the Great Depression too!”

 By now, it was 1992 and an unpopular Bush was facing possible defeat as he ran for re-election.
 There was talk of dropping Quayle.
 Bush had suffered a mild heart attack in 1991, reminding voters that Quayle was only a heartbeat away from the presidency.
 A secret service chief was fired after joking that if Bush were assassinated, his operatives should immediately shoot Quayle to prevent him becoming president.